mrd9483/heart_management/index.md

 - 1 teaspoon dried herbs (dill, parsley)
 - Black pepper to taste

-*Instructions:* Place fish and vegetables on a piece of parchment paper.
+*How to make it:* Place fish and vegetables on parchment paper.
 Drizzle with olive oil and lemon juice.
 Sprinkle with herbs and zest.
-Fold parchment into packet.
+Fold parchment into a packet.
 Bake at 375°F for 15-18 minutes.

-*Heart benefits:* Omega-3 fatty acids from fish.
+*Heart goodness:* Omega-3 fatty acids from fish.
 Low in sodium and calories.

 **Lentil and Sweet Potato Bowl**
 - ½ cup cooked lentils